ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/install_jupyterhub.md

 $ sudo bash Miniconda3-latest-Linux-x86_64.sh
 ```

-During the Miniconda install, we need to specify following installation directory:
+During the Miniconda install, we need to specify the following installation directory:

 ```text
 /opt/miniconda3/
 ```

 When the Miniconda install finished, the installer asked

 ```text